 Figure 5.
 WebRTC protocol stack

 A disadvantage of WebRTC technology in terms of security is the definition of a real IP even behind NAT and when using a Tor network or a proxy server.
 WebRTC is not intended for a large number of simultaneous peers for viewing (it is difficult to scale) due to the connections architecture, and also it is rarely supported by CDNs at the moment.
+WebRTC-based solutions of different vendors are almost always incompatible with each other, because they use their own realization.
 Finally, WebRTC is inferior to its colleagues in terms of the coding quality and maximum amount of transmitted data.

 Secure Reliable Transport (SRT) is a protocol developed by Haivision in 2012.
 The protocol operates on the basis of UDT (UDP-based Data Transfer Protocol) and ARQ packet recovery technology.
 It supports AES-128 and AES-256 encryption.
 In addition to listener (server) mode, it supports caller (client) and rendezvous (when both sides initiate a connection) modes, which allows connections to be established through firewalls and NAT.
 The "handshake" process in SRT is performed within existing security policies, therefore external connections are allowed without opening permanent external ports in the firewall.